Sam Bankman-Fried could face 2 criminal trials, with prosecution on some charges delayed until 2024

 When one defense lawyer finished speaking, the judge told him: “I congratulate you on an extraordinarily imaginative argument.”

-Assistant U.S. Attorney Thane Rehn told Kaplan charges brought in a rewritten indictment in March require approval from Bahamian authorities to comply with the terms of a U.S. Extradition Treaty that was activated when the man once viewed by some as a cryptocurrency visionary was extradited from the Bahamas in December.
+Assistant U.S. Attorney Thane Rehn told Kaplan charges brought in a rewritten indictment in February and again in March require approval from Bahamian authorities to comply with the terms of a U.S. Extradition Treaty that was activated when the man once viewed by some as a cryptocurrency visionary was extradited from the Bahamas in December.

 Those new charges included a claim that Bankman-Fried directed the payment of $40 million in bribes to a Chinese official or Chinese officials to free $1 billion in cryptocurrency that was frozen in early 2021.